mhdkerol/Netflix-SQL-Project/README.md

 - **Common Ratings:** Analysis of the most frequent ratings reveals insights into the target audience for the content.
 - **Geographical Insights:** India's significant contribution to content releases highlights regional trends in content distribution.
 - **Content Categorization:** Grouping content by specific keywords offers a clearer understanding of the types of content available on Netflix.

+This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.